regroove-solutions/fv-web-ui/frontend/app/assets/javascripts/views/pages/explore/dialect/learn/words/CreateAudio/notes.md

 ## Default - STATE_DEFAULT

-Form with default values, no: error messages
+Form with default values, no error messages
 Should be able to initialize form with specified values & errors

 ## Error - STATE_ERROR